dotnet/docs/docs/architecture/grpc-for-wcf-developers/self-hosted.md

 You can run your application as a Windows Service, or as a Linux service controlled by [systemd](https://en.wikipedia.org/wiki/Systemd), thanks to some new features in the .NET Core 3.0 hosting extensions.

-## Running your app as a Windows service
+## Run your app as a Windows service

 To configure your ASP.NET Core application to run as a Windows service, install the [Microsoft.Extensions.Hosting.WindowsServices](https://www.nuget.org/packages/Microsoft.Extensions.Hosting.WindowsServices) package from NuGet.
 Then add a call to `UseWindowsService` to the `CreateHostBuilder` method in `Program.cs`.